Brian Baker (tennis)

-Brian Richard Baker (born April 30, 1985) is an American retired professional tennis player from Nashville, Tennessee.
+Brian Richard Baker (born April 30, 1985) is an American former professional tennis player.
+He was ranked as high as world No. 52 in singles and No. 29 in doubles by the Association of Tennis Professionals (ATP).

-Junior career
+Juniors

-As a junior player, Baker won the 2002 Orange Bowl.
+As a junior player, Baker won the 2002 edition of prestigious Orange Bowl.
 In 2003, he reached the boys' singles final of the French Open after beating Marcos Baghdatis in the quarterfinals and Jo-Wilfried Tsonga in the semifinals.
 In the final, he lost to Stan Wawrinka.

 Baker reached No. 2 in singles and No. 5 in doubles in the junior world rankings.

-Pro career
+Professional career

-Early career
+Early years

 Baker's biggest win of his fledgling career occurred in August 2005, when he scored an upset victory over ninth-seeded Gastón Gaudio in the 2005 US Open.
 The victory was Baker's first Grand Slam win.
 Baker originally played on the tour for only a short time, from 2002 through 2005, as well as participating in three autumn Challenger events in 2007.
 He won one Challenger event in singles (and three in doubles) during this time and reached a career-best singles ranking of world No. 172 on November 15, 2004.
 He was coached by Ricardo Acuña.

 In 2007, he was sidelined for nearly six years after five surgeries—three on his hip, one on his elbow, and one sports hernia—and did not play on the tour again until 2011.